-If there was an award for the most overused food ingredient with the least nutritional value, sugar would likely win in a cakewalk.
+If there was an award for the most overused food ingredient with the least nutritional value, sugar would win in a cakewalk.

 I’m not talking about sugars naturally found in fruits and vegetables.
-I’m talking about added sugars — mainly plain ‘ol white sugar and its troublesome twin, high-fructose corn syrup.
+I’m talking about added sugars — mainly plain ol’ white sugar and its troublesome twin, high-fructose corn syrup.

-So, what about alternative sweeteners or sugar substitutes?
+So, what about sugar alternatives?